gbagabriel5/myroutine-ws/README.md

-# caravan
+# myroutine-ws
 Project for College Web Development Discipline

 Requirements JDK 8 Intellij (or another IDE of your preference for backend development)

 Instalation -

-Clone this project with git clone https://github.com/gbagabriel5/caravan
+Clone this project with git clone https://github.com/gbagabriel5/myroutine-ws.git

-Open the project Caravan on Intellij
+Open the project myroutine-ws on Intellij

 Install the plugin of lombok: File > Settings > Plugins;

-Execute the class CaravanApplication.java;
+Execute the class MyRoutineApplication.java;

 Open the url of Swagger -> http://localhost:8080/swagger-ui.html